Bled or Bohinj – Which lake to visit in Slovenia

 To get to Lake Bohinj it is only a 1-hour drive from Ljubljana via the E61 and A2.
 It is however a little more difficult to get to than Lake Bled if you want to arrive via public transport.
 There aren’t any trains that run directly to the lake but there is a bus service that runs to Bohinj Jezero bus and coach station, which takes roughly 2.5 to 3 hours, obviously a little longer than via car.

-Where to park at Lake Bohinj
+Parking at Lake Bohinj

 Compared to Lake Bled, parking at Lake Bohinj is much simpler.
 There are multiple car parks around the lake in the east, south and west, some even with direct access to the lake itself.
 Parking is also relatively cheap here, with some near the Vogel Ski Resort being free when buying a ticket up the cable car.
 We parked at Parkirišče for easy access to both the lake and Mount Vogel.